The-Lab-LaBella/PhD_Guidelines/README.md

 You _must_ submit an iThenticate report with your dissertation to your committee.
 It may take **up to 24 hours** to get your iThenticate report back

+### Submit Dissertation Defense Announcement

+Once you have your date, you must announce the date **at least two weeks** prior to date of your defense.

 ### Send Dissertation & iThenticate to committee

-You _must_ send your dissertation and iThenticate report to your committee members at least two weeks in advance
+You _must_ send your dissertation and iThenticate report to your committee members at **least two weeks** in advance

 ### Create Dissertation Defense Presentation

-Craft your dissertation presentation
+Craft your dissertation presentation.

 ### Defend